codemagic-ci-cd/codemagic-docs/content/getting-started/adding-apps-from-custom-sources.md

 On clicking **Generate SSH key**, Codemagic creates a secure 4096 bit key pair.
 The private key will be used in Codemagic and the public key must be added to your repository settings.
 Click **Copy to clipboard** to copy the public key.

-* For repositories hosted on [GitHub](https://developer.github.com/v3/guides/managing-deploy-keys/#setup-2), [GitLab](https://www.deployhq.com/support/projects/updating-your-project-repository/uploading-your-public-key-to-gitlab-manually) or [Bitbucket](https://confluence.atlassian.com/bitbucket/use-access-keys-294486051.html), add the public key to your repository's access/deployment keys.
+* If your repository is hosted on [GitHub](https://developer.github.com/v3/guides/managing-deploy-keys/#setup-2), [GitLab](https://www.deployhq.com/support/projects/updating-your-project-repository/uploading-your-public-key-to-gitlab-manually) or [Bitbucket](https://confluence.atlassian.com/bitbucket/use-access-keys-294486051.html), add the public key to your repository's access/deployment keys.
 * For self-hosted repositories, request your git server admins to allow access for the provided public key.

 After you have added the public key to your repository settings, finish adding the app by clicking **Add application**.